jh2os/PopMenuAssessment/Design Notes/Level2DesignNotes.md

     * but with MenuItem's name being unique this means that in managing the menuItems it is probably necessary to have two different name fields.
       * Name: a unique name for the MenuItem that signifies which restaurant e.g. "Bob's Pizza" "Larry's Pizza" bobs_pizza Larrys_pizza
       * DisplayName: a non-unique name that is displayed on the consumer side menu e.g. "Pizza"
+  * _I think without knowing the rest of the requirements it would save time and extra engineering if I simply added a unique index on the MenuItem name.
+If the requirement of menu items being different for different restaurants comes up, the previous solutions could be implemented with just adding a string column_

 So the best solution seems to be adding a field to MenuItem for a display name, and making the name field unique.